Kitchen Cabinet Hardware

 Cup pulls, also known as bin pulls, are a special type of handle characterized by their shape.
 Usually a half-circle or semi-ellipse, cup pull handles are usually opened from beneath, as they are only open for gripping in one direction, rather than two like a standard decorative pull handle.

-Cliffside Industries' selection of cabinet hinges for inset cabinets and offset doors is unmatched in quality and selection.
+Cliffside Industries' line of cabinet hinges for inset cabinets and offset doors is unmatched in quality and variety.
 Most cabinet hinge types offer a minimum of eleven available finishes.
 All of our brass hinges are heavy-duty and designed with strength in mind.
 Each brass hinge is extruded through a die, rather than being stamped from a sheet of metal.
 This means a longer life for your hinge, your cabinets, and your kitchen.
 These European hinges are, quite simply, the industry's best.

 Switching out your old cabinet hinges for new ones is easy and can give your kitchen an instant update, especially when paired with new decorative cabinet knobs or pulls.
-If you have inset kitchen cabinets, Cliffside has both mortise cabinet hinges and non-mortise cabinet hinges.
-For 3/8-inch offset cabinets, we also have a selection of overlay hinges.

 Cliffside's line of cabinet hardware accessories include standard and metric breakaway screws, magnetic cabinet catches, vinyl door bumpers, and backplates for crystal cabinet knobs.